-Artist Katrina Moorhead is creating a project for District G in Houston.
-Moorhead’s project entitled Barometer features a carved floatable pumice boulder that is partially laid in a pattern with copper leaf, and will constitute a manner of ‘barometer’.
+Artist Katrina Moorhead’s installation entitled Barometer features a carved floatable pumice boulder that is partially laid in a pattern with copper leaf, and constitutes a manner of ‘barometer’.
 Moorhead’s project was initially inspired by medieval ‘hunger stones’ – hydrological features, which are large, usually unseen rocks on the floor and banks of the River Elbe in the Czech Republic and Germany.
 These rocks only appear when the water recedes in times of extreme drought and, thus, famine.
-Witnessed in summer 2018 for the first time in 400 years, the stones are inscribed by unfortunate famine victims from centuries ago with ominous messages such as “If you see me, weep” and “When this stone sinks, life will become more colorful again”.
+Witnessed in summer 2018 for the first time in 400 years, the stones are inscribed by unfortunate famine victims from centuries ago with ominous messages such as “If you see me, weep” and “When this stone sinks, life will become more colorful again.”
 These normally concealed markers are simultaneously poetic and beautiful, and haunting and chilling.

-The floating rock that Moorhead proposes is the inverse of these hunger stones.
-Simple in appearance, a boulder embellished with a copper pattern, Barometer, like a buoy, has the potential to rise up and down with the changing water levels while the copper will oxidize and change color, creating a patina of verdigris (green oxidation).
-Operating in close proximity to the urban bayou, it will be a harbinger of the complicated perception of the rising and falling water in teetering times, as it literally floats between natural and artificial worlds – an atmospheric and emotional barometer, of sorts.
+Moorhead’s installation is the inverse of these hunger stones.
+Simple in appearance, a boulder embellished with a copper pattern, Barometer resembles a buoy that has the potential to rise up and down with changing water levels.
+The inlaid copper will oxidize and change color over time, creating a patina of verdigris (green oxidation).
+Operating in close proximity to the urban bayou, it is a harbinger of the complicated perception of the rising and falling water in teetering times, as it conceptually floats between natural and artificial worlds – an atmospheric and emotional barometer, of sorts.

 Katrina Moorhead’s installations, objects and drawings are frequently informed by her interest in sourcing or creating instances in which human sentiments are seemingly conflated with scientific facts, places where our mutable emotions overlay onto ‘fixed’ science.
 The works employ a wide variety of materials and objects, which when brought together continue to refer to known forms but simultaneously offer new, often poetic, associations.